 Q: Will Jazzzdog do a regional only promotional campaign?

 A: No. Jazzzdog does national radio campaigns only.

-A: Jazzzdog talks to the entirety of the JazzWeek panel, CMJ and Influential stations, satellite, internet, cable and syndicated providers on a weekly basis.
-Our current big, big, big mailing list is around 280-300 contacts (includes multiple cd's going to some stations).
-Our core list is 180-240 contacts.
-If you need to save on mailing costs, send to the smaller list, and have copies available upon request.
+A: Jazzzdog talks to the entirety of the JazzWeek panel, Influential stations, satellite, internet, cable and syndicated providers on a weekly basis.
+Our current regular mailing list is around 240+ contacts (includes multiple cd's going to some stations).
+If you need to save on mailing costs, we can service physical copies to a trimmed or custom list - and make copies available upon request.
 That way, you aren't missing anyone.
 We have had very successful campaigns with both strategies.

 Q: Does Jazzzdog prepare weekly reports?

 A: Absolutely!
 Clients get a comprehensive weekly report including a narrative of the week's activity and trends, airplay notes, chart activity as applicable, weekly goals and feedback.

 Q: Will Jazzzdog do cd mailings for their clients?

 A: It is much more cost-effective for the artist to do their own physical mailing.
 Jazzzdog will send you a batch of pre-addressed Jazzzdog-logo mailing labels at no additional cost to you.
 Just slap them on a mailer and send!
 If a client really, really needs us to put the mailing together, all shipping and labor costs must be paid ahead of time.

 A: Jazzzdog bills for the complete payment the week before the "add date" at radio (when the cd's are arrriving on programmers desks).
 Each campaign includes two weeks of gratis pre-promotion before add date.
 We can bill in 2 monthly installments if needed.